Minneapolis, Minnesota (CNN) — Like most Midwesterners, Minnesotans hate to brag, but more and more, they have good reason to do just that.

 Photo Courtesy of Meet Minneapolis

-Once a collection of derelict warehouses, Minneapolis' North Loop neighborhood has become the city's white-hot creative center in recent years -- attracting inventive chefs, daring mixologists, niche retailers and throngs of stylish millennials seeking the perfect Instagram fodder.
+Once a collection of derelict warehouses, Minneapolis' North Loop neighborhood has become the city's white-hot creative center in recent years.
+It has attracted inventive chefs, daring mixologists, niche retailers and throngs of stylish millennials seeking the perfect Instagram fodder.

 Among the neighborhood's newest additions is the Hewing, a boutique hotel with a distinctly Scando-Minnesota design vibe and a reception staff that gladly welcomes even guests traveling with dogs.
-Menswear aficionados will be stunned by the carefully curated selection at MartinPatrick3, and Russell+Hazel is stocked with twee paper goods if you need a journal to record your time in Minneapolis.
+Menswear aficionados will be stunned by the carefully curated selection at MartinPatrick3, and Russell+Hazel is stocked with paper goods if you need a journal to record your time in Minneapolis the old-fasioned way.
 Happy hour?
 Try Freehouse for craft brews.
 Nightcap?
 The libations at Parlour usually include such exotic ingredients as beet juice, smoked figs, sesame oil and chocolate bitters.

 St. Paul: Become a kid again